micoxion/AttoviaWiki/content/Countries/Zoher/Zoher.md

 ##### Protecting Palms
 The couple takes turns standing in front of one another blocking a dull ceremonial knife with their palms.
 ##### The Couples Journey
-Decided by the couple beforehand one of them lifts and carries the other seven times around the center of the room following a circle in the floor which mimics the Meyda-circle in its foundations.
+Decided by the couple beforehand one of them lifts and carries the other seven times around the center of the room following a circle in the floor which mimics the **Meyda-circle** in its foundations.
 ##### A Balanced Relationship
 Each partner creates a “heart” for the other.
 A simple decorative object made with one or more items that symbolize the relationship.
 The hearts are exchanged and placed on either side of a scale.
 The difference in weight is then offset with small carved marble ribs, a typical symbol of love among the Zoher.
 ##### The Final Bond
 The Contract of Bonds is formed explicitly in a “proper” Zoher wedding.
-A Church of Hormus Priest tattoos a Meyda-circle on the chosen body part, traditionally the torso, but anywhere is acceptable.
-Once the tattoos are completed the couple recite from [[The Book of Nefiqaddis]] completing the Meyda-work.
+A Church of Hormus Priest tattoos a **Meyda-circle** on the chosen body part, traditionally the torso, but anywhere is acceptable.
+Once the tattoos are completed the couple recite from [[The Book of Nefiqaddis]] completing the **Meyda-work**.
 The tattoos vanish slowly over the next 12 hours but show themselves in times of emotional highs.
 They can also be summoned by reciting a smaller more compact form of the original text.
 ##### Wedding Complete
 When the Final Bond is over the Priest who has facilitated the wedding opens the front door of the temple and invites the couple out stating: "A so begins the true couples journey.
 Hormus go with you as you live a life of sacrifice."